abhishek-kumar-code/Redfish_Public/Specification.md

 The Members of the Resource Collection of resources are returned as a JSON array, where each element of the array is a JSON object whose type is specified in the Redfish Schema document describing the containing type.
 The name of the property representing the members of the collection shall be "Members".
 The Members property shall not be null.
 Empty collections shall be returned in JSON as an empty array.

-##### NextLink property and partial results
+##### Next Link Property and partial results

 Responses may contain a subset of the members of the full Resource Collection.
-For partial Resource Collections the response includes a NextLink Property named "Members@odata.nextLink".
-The value of the NextLink Property shall be an opaque URL to a resource, with the same @odata.type, containing the next set of partial members.
-The NextLink Property shall only be present if the number of Members in the Resource Collection is greater than the number of members returned.
+For partial Resource Collections the response includes a Next Link Property named "Members@odata.nextLink".
+The value of the Next Link Property shall be an opaque URL to a resource, with the same @odata.type, containing the next set of partial members.
+The Next Link Property shall only be present if the number of Members in the Resource Collection is greater than the number of members returned.

 The value of the [count property](#count-property) represents the total number of resources available if the client enumerates all pages of the Resource Collection.